-- The division has 233 faculty members, including 51 endowed chairs/professorships, 20 Regents Professors and 16 Emeriti Regents Professors.
-Division faculty have won three Eminent Faculty Awards and nine Regents Distinguished Research Awards (2003-2011).
+- Faculty members include 50 endowed chairs/professorships, 22 Regents Professors and 16 Emeriti Regents Professors.
+Division faculty have won three Eminent Faculty Awards and 10 Regents Distinguished Research Awards (2003-2011).

 - OCES offices in all 77 counties enhance OSU's commitment to Oklahoma communities, where county-based Extension educators work side-by-side with residents to address local issues and concerns.

 - OCES county educators and area, district and state specialists develop science-based educational programs to help Oklahomans solve local issues and concerns, promote leadership and manage resources wisely.
 Programs focus on: increasing opportunities for agricultural enterprises; natural resources and environmental management; food, nutrition, health and safety education; and youth, family and community development.